dendisuhubdy/microservice-opencv-filter-gaussian/README.md

 ## Introduction

-This is an example using [Crow](https://github.com/ipkn/crow) library  to serve an OpenCV image filter.
+This is an example using [Pistache](https://github.com/oktal/pistache) library  to serve an OpenCV image filter.
 This example use a compiled version of OpenCV 4.0.0 and requires following packages:

 - OpenCV 4.0.0
 - Crow Library v0.1
 - GCC with support to C++17
 - CMake 1.13
-- Boost::System

 ## How to build

-After building and install OpenCV 4.0.0, GCC, CMake and Boost::System, to build this application you should follow this steps:
+After building and install OpenCV 4.0.0, GCC and CMake, to build this application you should follow this steps:

 ```
 git clone https://github.com/arthurafarias/microservice-opencv-filter-gaussian